 Shiina is a Japanese-born, London-based artist whose paintings explore the traces of human presence and the beauty of imperfection.
 In a world often dominated by polished and reproducible images, her work emphasises the unrepeatable, spontaneous gestures that arise from emotion.

 Using Japanese calligraphy brushes, acrylic paint, and washi paper, she creates intuitive, one-of-a-kind works that reveal the marks of her hand as both record and “trace” of lived feeling.
-Brushes she has used since childhood allow emotion to flow directly through her hand, acrylics expand the possibilities of abstraction informed by her Western training, and washi, with its irregular texture, receives each mark as if absorbing the emotion itself.
+Having painted with brushes since childhood, Shiina continues to use them as a way to translate emotion directly through the body — connecting her earliest experiences of making with her current practice.
+Acrylics expand the possibilities of abstraction informed by her Western training, while washi, with its irregular texture, receives each mark as if absorbing the emotion itself.

 日本生まれ、ロンドン拠点のアーティスト。完璧で整えられたイメージがが氾濫する時代において、彼女の作品は人間の痕跡や不完全さを可視化し、感情に導かれた一度きりの表現を描く。